International Medical Graduates Alternate Pathway

-- All nuclear medicine training must be clinical training; research is not applicable.
+- All nuclear radiology training must be clinical training; research is not applicable.

 - Training at an affiliated institution is acceptable.

-- Nuclear Medicine/PET-CT studies interpreted or reviewed as a part of clinical assignments in other than dedicated nuclear medicine rotations during a fellowship (such as chest, abdominal, or cardiac imaging), or during multidisciplinary conferences, cannot be used to satisfy this requirement.
+- Nuclear Radiology-PET/CT studies interpreted or reviewed as a part of clinical assignments in other than dedicated nuclear radiology rotations during a fellowship (such as chest, abdominal, or cardiac imaging), or during multidisciplinary conferences, cannot be used to satisfy this requirement.